 At Indie Traveller, we don’t ever ‘assign’ any articles.
 Instead, we ask our writers to pitch us on their travel experiences and the topics they are able to cover.
 For us, it’s all about publishing quality content, which means working with writers who have a passion for and knowledge of the places and experiences they write about.

 We ideally work with professional freelance writers or experienced bloggers, or in some cases with expats/nomads who are based in the destination.
 Please mention your past work, your own blog, or writing portfolio.

 2. Familiarity with the subject matter

-Authentic first-hand knowledge is critical.
-We’re not looking for cookie cutter or rewritten content and are trying to select contributors based on their personal knowledge.
-The more first-hand experience you have, the better!
+Authentic first-hand knowledge is critical!
+We’re not looking for cookie cutter or rewritten content.
+We’re trying to select contributors based on their personal knowledge; the more you have it, the better.

 3. Only for countries we already cover

 If a country is in our top menu bar then we’re open to articles about it.
 If not, we’re not quite ready for this country yet.

 (Countries we’re especially keen on right now include: Malaysia, Indonesia, Guatemala, Panama.)

 Payment is via PayPal (or, if preferred, via Upwork).